eliasdejong/viperlith/docs/ARCHITECTURE.md

 ## Datastar vs HTMX
 See also: [Why another framework?](https://data-star.dev/essays/why_another_framework).

-[HTMX](https://htmx.org/) is a great library that inspired many people to reconsider what is possible in web development.
-However when building large applications with HTMX, it has some inherent complexity that builds over time.
+[HTMX](https://htmx.org/) is a great library that inspired many people in the web development world to reconsider what is possible.
+However when building larger applications with HTMX, it has some inherent complexity that builds up over time.

 For some interactions, like showing a dropdown menu, sending a network request is undesirable.
 However HTMX provides very little in the way of client-side variables, necessitating additional JavaScript frameworks such as [Alpine.js](https://alpinejs.dev/).
 While lightweight, these frameworks introduce additional APIs and overhead while [not always playing well with htmx](https://youtu.be/SjUoc8R1dzQ?si=mGA4nkLOCs49cAje&t=1431).
 Datastar instead has **signals** and a lightweight set of [attributes](https://data-star.dev/reference/attributes) to build client-side expressions, meaning another library isn't needed for the majority of use cases.